What Is an Advance Directive?

 How to Create an Advance Directive

-Choose the right decision-maker
+Choose the right healthcare agent

-Clarify your treatment goals
+Clarify your treatment goals across the spectrum

-Match your state form
+Match your state's statutory form

-Sign with the correct formalities
+Sign with the state-specified formalities

 Key Components

-Specific guidance on life-sustaining treatment
+Specific guidance on life-sustaining treatment by treatment modality

 Legal Requirements